Health Insurance in Mexico- Do You Really Need It?

 With all those negatives, why would someone want to enroll in IMSS for healthcare?
 Well, for many, this is the only option for having affordable healthcare in Mexico.
 And even though some of the IMSS hospitals lack medications or services, for many, it is a far better option than not having any medical coverage.

-Private Health Insurance in Mexico
+Private Health Care in Mexico

 Private healthcare in Mexico allows you to go to private clinics and hospitals of your choice without waiting for hours or days.